UST-QuAntiL/QuantME-UseCases/2021-electronics/README.md

 ![Bind Service Instances](./docs/bind-service-instances.png)

 Finally, click on ``Perform Binding`` to automatically configure the workflow with the required information to invoke the deployed service instances.
-If the binding was successful, a corresponding pop-up is displayed (see figure bellow).
+If the binding was successful, a corresponding pop-up is displayed (see figure below).
 Afterwards, the workflow model is executable.
 Thus, it is deployed to the Camunda engine that was started using the Docker -Compose file by clicking on the ``Workflow Deployment`` button on the top: